 Quick, fresh and delicious street food has a particular appeal to every traveler.
 Tasting street food like a local is an important way for us to experience different cultures.
 Cambodia’s street food is not as famous and varied as its neighbour Vietnam, but if you experience Cambodian street food firsthand, you’re likely to find its unique charm.
 Cambodia’s street food provides a unique perspective that allows us to gain an in-depth understanding of Cambodia’s food culture.

-Here are five unique and popular Cambodian street foods that you should try.
+Here are six delicious and popular Cambodian street foods that you should try.

-According to locals, ancient Khmer soldiers would take the Kralan on patrols, and nowadays you can easily find this popular street food on the streets of Phnom Penh and Siem Reap.
-At the entrance to the Angkor Wat, there are also many stalls selling the Kralan, and you can buy this typical local treat for less than $1.
+According to locals, ancient Khmer soldiers would take the Kralan on patrols, and nowadays you can easily find this popular street food in the plenty of places of Cambodia.
+At the entrance to the Angkor Wat, there are also many vendors selling the Kralan, and you can buy this typical local treat for less than $1.

 If you have free time to walk the streets of Siem Reap, perhaps this delicious and affordable coconut ice cream will help you cool down in the hot summer heat.

 Where to find: Roadsides of the city’s residential areas, and local markets